Wednesday, August 27, 2025

 Gospel Reading: Luke 12: 49 to 53

 *Second reading is from the letter to Hebrews.
 All who follow Christ are exhorted to persevere in their faith regardless of the cost.
-They are urged to resist all temptations to sin till the last drop their blood.
-They are to model themselves on Christ their saviour and Master.
+They are urged to resist all temptations to sin till the last drop of their blood.
+They are to model themselves on Christ, their saviour and Master.

 (Kindly note: Sunday Reflections with Fr.
 Joy Joseph is available on YouTube.
 Please view, like, share and subscribe to the video version on YouTube.
 "YouTube/Sunday Reflections with Fr.
 Joy Joseph, August 17, 2025."
 Thanks.)